nosilver4u/ewww-image-optimizer/readme.txt

 Stuck?
 Feeling like maybe you DO need that rocket science degree?
 [We provide free one-on-one email support to everyone](https://ewww.io/contact-us/).
 Do you have an idea to make EWWW IO even better?
 [Share it and vote on future features](https://feedback.ewww.io/b/features)!

 Found a bug?
 Report the issue on [GitHub](https://github.com/nosilver4u/ewww-image-optimizer), and we'll get it fixed!

+You can report security issues through our Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/ewww-image-optimizer)

 = Bulk Optimize =